Research groups

 NLP on noisy data:

-NLP methods to utilize and standardize corpora that are affected by noise, especially OCR artefacts in historical documents.
+NLP methods to utilize and standardize corpora that are affected by noise, especially OCR artefacts in historical documents but also other types of noise and discontinuities emerging from web scraping.
 These may include both LLM-driven error correction as well as embedding and retrieval methods resilient to noise.

 User-guided document embeddings:

-Methods for induction of flexible, user-guided document embeddings that take into account or disregard specific aspects of meaning.
+Methods for induction of flexible, user-guided document and text passage embeddings that take into account or disregard specific aspects of meaning in a controlled, promptable manner.
 Large-scale applications of such methods in document retrieval and retrieval-augmented generation.

 Tracing the emergence and flow of ideas in multilingual corpora:

-Methods for identifying and tracing passages of related meaning in very large multilingual text collections, tracing the development and mutual interaction of ideas especially in but not limited to historical texts.
+Methods for identifying and tracing passages of related meaning in very large multilingual text collections, tracing the development and mutual interaction of ideas, especially in historical texts but not limited to this domain.

 Text-based explainability: